THE BISLEY NEWS MAGAZINE

 - SCROLL DOWN FOR THE LATEST ISSUE

 The Bisley News is a free quarterly magazine, distributed by volunteers to around 400 local homes, with copies available to collect at various locations in the village.
+Additional copies are available to collect from The Bear Inn, Bisley Farm Shop, and The Green Shop.

+It is entirely self-financing, through (very reasonably priced) advertising.
 If you would like to send in articles, details of forthcoming events, photographs or anything else relevant to the village, please email the editor, Susan Vesey via this link, or by inputting editor [at] bisleynews (dot) com.

 History

-Nick Riches took over and, some years later, Susan Vesey stood in for Nick while he was ill, and then became editor after his untimely death.
+Susan Vesey stood in for him while he was ill, and then became editor after his untimely death in 2002.

-Kate Gibbons was at the helm for a while, and was a major asset in introducing new advertisers.
+Kate Gibbons was at the helm for a while and was a major asset in introducing new advertisers.

+It is entirely self-financing, through (very reasonably priced) advertising.
 If you would like to send in articles, details of forthcoming events, photographs or anything else relevant to the village, please email the editor, Susan Vesey via this link, or by inputting editor [at] bisleynews (dot) com.

 History

-Nick Riches took over and, some years later, Susan Vesey stood in for Nick while he was ill, and then became editor after his untimely death.
+Susan Vesey stood in for him while he was ill, and then became editor after his untimely death in 2002.

-Kate Gibbons was at the helm for a while, and was a major asset in introducing new advertisers.
+Kate Gibbons was at the helm for a while and was a major asset in introducing new advertisers.

 BISLEY NEWS - OCT/NOV/DEC 2025